zopefoundation/grok/doc/reference/components.rst

 :class:`grok.View`
 ==================

 Views handle interactions between the user and the model.
 The are constructed with context and request attributes, are responsible for providing a response.
 The request attribute in a View will always be for a normal HTTP Request.

-The determination of what View gets used for what Model is made by walking the URL in the HTTP Request object sepearted by the / character.
-This process is called Traversal.
+The determination of what :class:`View` gets used for what :class:`Model` is made by walking the URL in the HTTP Request object sepearted by the ``/`` character.
+This process is called "Traversal".

-.. class:: grok.View
+.. autoclass:: grok.View

-    Base class to define a View.

-    Implements the `grokcore.view.interfaces.IGrokView` interface.

     .. attribute:: context